mumbawilson980-max/Wilson-Mumba-Porfolio/README.md

 A personal portfolio website for Wilson Mumba Chadi, a Kenyan media professional with over 3 years of experience in Photography, Videography, Cinematography, Graphic Design, Video Editing, and Social Media Management.
-Built to showcase his work, skills, and professional journey — from the University of Eastern Africa, Baraton to Radio Africa Group (Homeboyz Radio).
+Built to showcase his work, skills and professional journey.

  Contact